octoshrimpy/chromaforge/skill_checks.md

 * charm

-sometimes an action might fit into two categories. pick one and roll with it.
+sometimes an action might fit into two categories. pick the best fitting one and roll with it.

 =====================